Home | Surname List | Bucher / Beecher Research Site

 Detail of Casualty=MIA/Missing in Action

-• Obituary, 9 Jan 1952, Saint Clair, Schuylkill County, Pennsylvania, USA.
+8. Obituary: on 9 Jan 1952 in Saint Clair, Schuylkill, PA.
 ST. CLAIR WAR HERO IS LAID TO REST.

 A military funeral was held on Tuesday for Pvt.
 John Beecher, St. Clair, first St. Clair boy to have lost his life in Korea, from his late home, 150 S Third St., Mass was celebrated in Immaculate Conception Church by the Rev. Stephen Knute, assisted by the Rev. Michael Sirak, deacon, and the Rev. John Feeser, sub deacon.
 Father Knute delivered the sermon, gave absolution of the body and also conducted committal services in the parish cemetery.